the-turing-way/the-turing-way/book/content/research_compendia/research_compendia.md

 ## Summary

 A research compendium is a collection of all digital parts of a research project including data, code, texts (protocols, reports, questionnaires, meta data).
-The collection is created in such a way that reproducing all results is straight forward.
+The collection is created in such a way that reproducing all results is straight forward {% cite Nuest2017compendia Gentleman2007statistical %}.

-This chapter has many prerequesites as it takes all components together into a reproducible research package.
+This chapter has many prerequesites as it takes all digital components of a project together into a reproducible research package.

 <!--- TODO: add image of package with code, text, graphs, questionnaires, ... -->